 The spent grains from the process are fed to our herd of shorthorn cattle.

-Distillation takes place in our custom configured six-plate reflux still fired by gas burners.
-The fermented wash (or beer) is distilled a minimum of three times to produce a clean dry spirit with a soft but distinct grain character.
+Distillation takes place in our recently extended custom configured twelve-plate reflux still fired by gas burners.
+The fermented wash (or beer) is distilled a minimum of two times to produce a clean dry spirit with a soft but distinct grain character.

 Distillation #1 "strips" the alcohol out of the beer, the results are low wines at about 50-60% alcohol.

 The low wines are then further processed through Distillation #2.
-At this point we take great care in collecting only the middle cut or “hearts” from the run and discarding the “foreshots”.
-Finally, Distillation #3 is where spirit becomes gin.
+At this point we take great care in collecting only the middle cut or “hearts” from the run at up to 95% abv, discarding the “foreshots” and collecting the "heads" and "tails" (the "feints") for reprocessing.

-The hearts are redistilled and the gin basket loaded with botanicals, juniper berries are the key that makes gin, gin-without them- it is not.
-We open the vapour line to the gin basket; the hot alcohol vapours pass through the botanicals and emerge from the still as gin at around 95-80% alcohol.
+If we're making gin, the "Carterhead" or gin basket is loaded with botanicals, juniper berries are the key that makes gin, gin-without them- it is not.
+We open the vapour line to the gin basket; the hot alcohol vapours of the "hearts" pass through the botanicals and emerge from the still as gin at around 95-80% alcohol.

 The gin is cut to strength with filtered water from the property, then bottled and labelled onsite

-In the case of our seasonal cherry gin or pastis, rather than vapour infusion, the botanicals are steeped in spirit- extracting flavour and colour.
+In the case of our seasonal cherry and harvest gins or our pastis, rather than vapour infusion, the botanicals are steeped in spirit- extracting flavour and colour.